 It says that RECTID, a precursor of our department, had following three activities; 1) developing the museum of tropical medicine, 2) collecting and disseminating information on tropical infectious diseases and 3) promoting joint research projects and doing epidemiological studies.
 Out of which, Department of International Health takes over research activities and adds to its mandate an international collaboration as a social responsibility anew.
 Thus, Department of International Health, as a newly established department, has two pillars, e.g. research and social responsibility.

-Research was composed of three units; 1) research on infectious diseases in ecosystem, 2) research on the environment including climate change and Asian dust related to health, 3) research on biological evolution of microorganisms from the adaptation or fitness view point.
-The umbrella concept or key word linking above three research units is to reconstruct infectious diseases "temporally" and "spatially" alike.
+Research was composed of three units; 1) research on infectious diseases in ecosystem, 2) research on the environment including climate change and Asian dust related to health, 3) research on biological evolution of microorganisms from the adaptation or fitness view point and 4) research on the epidemiology from the historical viewpoint.
+The umbrella concept or key word linking above four research units is to reconstruct infectious diseases "temporally" and "spatially" alike.
 Infection is the biological interaction between hosts and microorganisms.
 In other words, host behavior, social structure as well as culture per se affect microorganisms in fitness and adaptation whereas microorganism has impact on its hosts.
-Based on that perception, our department aims to get more detailed understanding and insight on infectious
+Based on that perception, our department aims to get more detailed understanding and insight on infectious diseases.
+For examples, we would like to pursue the ways of analysis by various approaches such as molecular-evolutional technique, molecular epidemiology, detection of DNA footprint, next generation sequencer, bio-informatics, mathematical model.
+In addition to these researches of infectious diseases, we decided to add the historical approach based on documentary records in order to understand widely the relationship between creatures and societies.